Greinke leads Astros to 3-1 win; Rangers lose 12th straight

 TRAINER’S ROOM

 Astros: LHP Brooks Raley (health and safety protocols) was activated off the injured list Sunday, and C Garrett Stubbs was optioned to Triple-A Sugar Land.
-To make room on the 40-man roster, the Astros designated LHP Ryan Hartman for assignment. … 3B Alex Bregman (strained left quadriceps) will start a rehabilitation assignment with Sugar Land on Monday.
+To make room on the 40-man roster, the Astros designated LHP Ryan Hartman for assignment. … 3B Alex Bregman (strained left quadriceps) will start a rehabilitation assignment with Sugar Land on Monday. … The Astros will activate IF Aledmys Díaz (fractured left hand) off the IL and make a corresponding move on Monday, Baker said.

 HOLT, WOODWARD EJECTED

-Rangers 3B Brock Holt and manager Chris Woodward were ejected by home plate umpire Tim Timmons in the fifth after arguing a called third strike.
+Rangers 3B Brock Holt and Woodward were ejected by home plate umpire Tim Timmons in the fifth after arguing a called third strike.

 UP NEXT